NMRExchangeFormat/NEF/specification/Overview.md

     6. The 'distance_dependent' column shows whether the measurement depends on a variable interatom distance.

+    7. Note that the weight of a restraint contribution may be 0.0, in which case this contribution should not be used for restraining in calculations

   * Regarding Section 8.
 Optional: **Peak lists(s)**